- A National Partnership for Accessibility

 Alfred Spencer, Accessibility Directorate of Ontario,

 Employment and Infrastructure

 Out of Carleton’s culture of accessibility grew the desire to bring together the various accessibility initiatives, partners, and resources.
-In collaboration with Carleton faculty, staff, and students, the READ Initiative mobilized our collective potential to advance the accessibility agenda with our campus community and external collaborators.
-The Canadian Accessibility Network is the next step in these efforts, with READ as its operational hub.
+In collaboration with Carleton faculty, staff, and students, the READ Initiative, now Accessibility Institute, mobilized our collective potential to advance the accessibility agenda with our campus community and external collaborators.
+The Canadian Accessibility Network is the next step in these efforts, with the Accessibility Institute as its operational hub.
 The network approach with a centralized National Office will ensure a focused, strategic approach with leadership and coordination to maximize assets of collaborations and lead to systems-level change and cultural shift.

 Accessibility for persons with disabilities is a core requirement for fully inclusive societies.
 Barriers to accessibility affect persons with disabilities at all levels of social participation.
 Much work is done across Canada to advance accessibility, but no single organization or sector can tackle the full spectrum of barriers to accessibility, to make change happen.
 There is a need for pan-Canadian mechanisms for organizations and stakeholders to engage across sectors, disciplines, and industries in action-oriented collaborations to address the multifaceted issues in accessibility.